-easy chole masala recipe with step by step photos – this one is an easy chole recipe and does not require chana masala spice blend or powder. you also don’t need to make this spice blend at home, as is done in the popular chole recipe already shared on the blog.
+easy chole recipe in pressure cooker with step by step photos – this one is an easy chole recipe and does not require chana masala spice blend or powder. you also don’t need to make this spice blend at home, as is done in the popular chole recipe already shared on the blog.

 again my mom in law’s homely chole recipe that is fab when served with rice or had with rotis or pooris. since this recipe also happens to be our favorite chole recipe, i often end up making this one at home. this recipe is very different than all the chana recipes you will find on the internet or anywhere.

-the recipe is simple in the in the sense that the chickpeas are cooked first with some spices and onions. then a sauteed masala of onions-tomatoes is made and added to the cooked chickpeas. then everything is simmered till you get a medium consistency in the gravy. so easy to prepare. this is a home style chana masala and the taste of this chana gravy is like the chana masala you can get to taste in indian homes.
+this chana masala recipe is simple in the sense that the chickpeas are cooked first with some spices and onions. then a sauteed masala of onions-tomatoes is made and added to the cooked chickpeas. then everything is simmered till you get a medium consistency in the gravy. so easy to prepare. this is a home style chana masala and the taste of this chana gravy is like the chana masala you can get to taste in indian homes.

 one special spice which is added to this chole makes it different and gives an aromatic flavor to the chole. no, its not black cardamoms or cloves or cinnamon. they are carom seeds or ajwain/omam. the carom seeds also help in digestion of the chickpeas. the recipe is also not spicy.